trm313/screendo/src/markdown-pages/privacy-policy.md

 We use Google Analytics (https://www.google.com/analytics) to track our website traffic.
 It is a web analytics service offered by Google that tracks and reports website traffic.

-Screendo is a client-side application, and no images files uploaded by a user are stored by Screendo, or sent to any 3rd parties.
+Screendo is a client-side application, and no image files uploaded by a user are stored by Screendo, or sent to any 3rd parties.

 ## Use of Personal Information